gregfavish/angulardemo/README.md

 - Centralize api url on angular (right now it is hardcoded in the services instead of injected in from a central class/config file)

-- Error handling on client side when the API is slow or errors on the API (make sure all API calls errrors and delays are handled in a uniform way -creating an error page/notification and loading bars / spinners on the templates-by possible using a base class)
+- Error handling on client side when the API errors (make sure all API calls errrors and delays are handled in a uniform way -creating an common error page/notifications)

+- Adding client side form validation

 - The dabase is recreated upon the database docker container spinning up and all previous data is lost.
 Volumes can be used to keep previously persisted data if required for prod